-- Programmes and organisations that facilitate improvement and access to training and learning in South Africa. - Projects that focus on the welfare and development of children. - Projects where talent is recognised and developed. - Projects with direct and clear delivery objectives, and where administration costs are kept to a minimum.
+- Programmes and organisations that facilitate improvement and access to training and learning in South Africa - Projects that focus on the welfare and development of - children - Projects that recognise and develop talent - Projects with direct and clear delivery objectives and in which administration costs are kept to a minimum.

-By supporting the following organisations we believe we can have a positive social impact on individuals through education and help them to actively participate in the South African economy.

-Sygnia is proud to partner with and supports the following organisations:
+Sygnia believes it can have a positive social impact on individuals through education and can help them to actively participate in the South African economy.
+Children need their basic human needs fulfilled to thrive.
+Sygnia's focus is on projects that offer children a sustainable future through the development of social and environmental awareness.
+Sygnia is proud to partner with and support the organisations below.